top of page

 Third party report delivery

-Reports will be sent by a third-party provider via email, which keeps the flow simple and avoids adding extra steps for users.
+Reports will be sent by a third-party provider via email, we need to keep the flow simple and avoid adding extra steps for users.

 Problem